Chapter 8:

 The way he said it so casually annoyed her.

 "Why did you stop?
-Did you quit or were you laid off?"
+Did you quit, get fired, or get laid off?"

 He finished soldering a new component into the panel and closed the lid, locking it into place.

-"I realized I didn't want to waste away in a sterile white room, doing the same mundane tasks every day until I died.
+"I uh, just didn't want to waste away in a sterile white room, doing the same mundane tasks day after day until I died.
 That a good enough reason?"

 "That's it?
-You wanted a change of scenery?
+You wanted a change of scenery so you ditched your winning lottery ticket?
 There had to be another reason."

-His lips curled as he returned to his work.
+His lips curled as he turned away, returning to his work.

 "Maybe, maybe not.
 It doesn't matter now, does it?
 What matters is that I'm here, doing what I want to do."

 Frustration boiled in Audra at his non-answer.
-She wanted to press further—to learn his story—but she figured it wouldn't get her anywhere.
-Instead, she decided to ask something else.
+She wanted to press further—to learn his story.
+But something told her that wouldn't get her anywhere right now, so instead, she decided to ask something else.

 "Oh.
 Well… that's a little harder to explain."

-He leaned against the edge of the workbench and stared off into the distance.
+He leaned against the edge of the workbench and stared off into the distance with a sigh.

-It was almost hypnotic to see him create and tinker with such skill and precision.
-He clearly enjoyed his work, even if he'd occasionally get lost in thought or stare off into space.
+"…" It was almost hypnotic to see Zephyr's skilled movements as he tinkered.
+The guy clearly enjoyed his work, even if he'd occasionally get lost in thought or stare off into space.

 "You're being awfully quiet now."